Monday, June 4, 2018 | Botswana – North West District, Maun | Petra

 Only three days we have, but three days stuffed with so many experiences, way enough for a whole life.
 Even during our first game drive in the evening at 4 p.m. after the high tea we can’t stop marveling and watching.

-We leave the camp sitting on a safari vehicle and dive into an unbelievable rich animal kingdom.
-We come across old friends like giraffes, elephants, zebras and we meet new creatures we have never seen before in real.
+By safari car we leave the camp and dive into an incredibly rich wildlife.
+We encounter old acquaintances like giraffes, elephants, zebras and meet new animals that we have never seen before in real.

 Willy, our guide, drives right through the water to show us a huge herd of buffalos, he spotted behind tangly bushes.
 Although we are very curious, we have to be careful, buffalos can fly into a rage within a second and break out all of a sudden.